serverless/serverless/docs/deprecations.md

 Adapt to this convention now by setting `provider.apiGateway.shouldStartNameWithService` to `true`.

-Eventually if you have a strong reason to stick to current convention, you may ensure it's kept after upgrading by setting: `provider.apiName: ${opt:stage, self:provider.stage, 'dev'}`
+Eventually if you have a strong reason to stick to current convention, you may ensure it's kept after upgrading by setting: `provider.apiName: ${sls:stage}`

 <a name="ALEXA_SKILL_EVENT_WITHOUT_APP_ID"><div>&nbsp;</div></a>